passthejoe/blogPoster/README.md

 I have started but not finished writing the code to use `net-ping` gem to test Internet connectivity, with the goal of preventing the program from crashing in cases where there is no live connection.
 That gem is not available even in Debian and Ubuntu, so it's another one that you'll need to add with `gem install`.

 And as I say above, on Windows computers, you'll have to add the `win32-security` gem.
 Using `gem install` to add `net-ping` doesn't "require" `win32-security`, but without it the script will crash.

+**Windows 10 note:** There is a problem with this script on Windows computers running the Ruby 2.6 you get from <http://rubyinstaller.org>.
+The `twitter` and `mastodon` gems conflict, and it crashes the script.
+Ironic, right?
+I need to do more testing to determine if there is a way to work around this issue, or if its unique to my particular Windows setup.
+For now, if you have this issue, either comment out the `require 'twitter'` or `require 'mastodon'` lines in the top of the script.

 **Note on Ruby Gems:** In response to a tweet about using Linux distribution packages to install Ruby gems, a couple of developers replied to say that they don't recommend using distribution-packaged gems, or even distribution-packaged Ruby.
 (Many favor the use of [RVM](https://rvm.io/), which is something I'm open to trying but haven't yet.
 But they definitely are in favor of getting gems via Ruby's `gem install` program.